ibm-cloud-docs/key-protect/key-rings.md

 |IAM_token|**Required**.
 Your {{site.data.keyword.cloud_notm}} access token.
 Include the full contents of the IAM token, including the Bearer value, in the curl request.<br><br>For more information, see [Retrieving an access token](/docs/key-protect?topic=key-protect-retrieve-access-token).|
 |instance_ID|**Required**.
 The unique identifier that is assigned to your {{site.data.keyword.keymanagementserviceshort}} service instance.<br><br>For more information, see [Retrieving an instance ID](/docs/key-protect?topic=key-protect-retrieve-instance-ID).|
 |correlation_ID|**Optional**.The unique identifier that is used to track and correlate transactions.|
-{: caption="Table 1.
-Describes the variables that are needed to create a key ring with the {{site.data.keyword.keymanagementserviceshort}} API." caption-side="top"}
+{: caption="Describes the variables that are needed to create a key ring with the {{site.data.keyword.keymanagementserviceshort}} API." caption-side="top"}

 A successful `POST api/v2/key_rings` request returns an HTTP `201 Created` response, which indicates that the key ring was created and is now